 Step 1: Follow KCSiE 2022 Guidance.
-Principal/ Chair of Governors/ Proprietor will contact the LADO on 0300 111 8007.
+Principal/ Chair of Governors/ CSEL/ Chair of Directors will contact the LADO on 0300 111 8007.

-Step 2: Staffordshire Children's Advice and Support Team will ensure that the matter is passed promptly to the Stoke-on-Trent/Staffordshire LADO Duty Officer and assist in initiating any additional safeguarding activities.
+Step 2: Staffordshire Children's Advice and Support Team will ensure that the matter is passed promptly to the Staffordshire LADO Duty Officer and assist in initiating any additional safeguarding activities.

-If your concern or allegation is urgent and outside of office hours telephone: 0345 6042 886 (the Emergency Duty Team Staffs).
+If your concern or allegation is urgent and outside of office hours telephone: 0345 6042 886 (the Emergency Duty Team).